macthecadillac/vimdo/README.md

 `ExtCmdStop`: Terminate process with the provided process number.  `ExtCmdStop {#}` where `#` is the process number listed by `ExtCmdListProcs`.

-## Setting up
+## Configuration

-Configuration could be global or local.
-Global configurations reside in your `init.vim` whereas local configurations are located in `.external_tools.vim` in your local directory, either in the same folder as the file to be edited or in the root of the `git` repository.
+Configurations can be global or local.
+Global configurations reside in your `init.vim` whereas local configurations live in `.external_tools.vim` in your local directory (either in the same folder as the file in buffer or in the root of the `git` repository).
 Local configurations, if found, always have precedence over global configurations.

 ### Hooks to shell commands